Health, Safety, and Security

 McCook Community College operates Ralph G. Brooks Residence Hall as well as house complexes, in which men and women live in separate sections.
 The cafeteria and recreation area are located in Brooks Hall along with a free laundry facility.
 Requests from new students for room reservation should be submitted through CampusWeb student portal with a $200 Housing Deposit.
 Reservations are on a first come, first served basis and are limited to students registered for 9 or more credit hours during the fall and spring semesters.
 Housing for the summer session is available on a limited basis.
 Please call the Housing Director at 308-345-8177 with questions.

 Student Housing - North Platte

 MPCC’s North Platte Community College operates student housing units on both the North and South Campuses.
 Each unit on the North Campus houses four residents with two bedrooms (two residents per bedroom), a kitchen/living room area and a bathroom.
-A coin operated laundry and a game room also are available on the campus.
+A laundry and a game room also are available on the campus.
 The South Campus Housing also houses four residents with two bedrooms (two residents per bedroom), a kitchen/living room area and a bathroom.
-There is a Community Building featuring a coin operated laundry and a game room.
+There is a Community Building featuring a laundry and a game room.
 Requests from new students for room reservation should be sent to the MPCC Office of Student Life, 1205 East Third St., McCook, NE 69001 with a $200 reservation fee/damage deposit.
 Reservations are on a first come, first served basis and are limited to students registered for 9 or more credit hours during the fall and spring semesters.
 Housing for the summer session is available on a limited basis.